-Prepare for birth while you’re still pregnant by writing a birth plan.
-This little bit of paperwork will get your head around the process and help make sure you get the best experience for you.
+If getting on top of things and feeling like you're organised helps you deal with pregnancy anxiety and stress, then a birth plan is a great idea.
+You can prepare for the labour while you’re still pregnant by writing a birth plan.
+This little bit of paperwork will help you to get your head around the process and will make sure you get the best experience for you.

 Get inspiration from the experts